jbakse/compform_notes/content/week_4_noise/plan.md

 - Qualities of Noise (Smoothing, Layering, Frequency, Energy, Dimensions)
 - How to use noise in projects.
 (Sampling, Input Scaling, Output Scaling)

+Introduction

+Blue Square: Horizontal Position, Vertical, Width, Height, Color (RGB) When you use code draw this square you have to provide values.
+Where do those values come from?
+- Hard Coded
+- Random
+- Parameters (From Globals or UI)
+Often in combination: width = 100 + random(-10, 10);
+Random is useful when you want to add some variation.
+[ellipse changing size over time, ellipse changing size over position]

+A new (often better) option: Noise.
+Noise is great when you want to add variation over a dimension.

 Notes

 Noise Examples